AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 For the 75th Percentile of Incomes from Baltimore neighborhoods, the minimum average income was $17,305.
 The median income of these neighborhoods was $38,520, far greater than the median income of the 25th percentile dataset.
 The maximum income was $72,321, and there were no outliers in this data set
 ### 25th Percentile NJ Boxplot
 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/25th%20Percentile%20Incomes%20NJ.png)
+For the 25th Percentile of Incomes from NJ neighborhoods, the minimum average income was $34,487.
+The median income of these neighborhoods was $46,582, and the upper income fence was $61,023.
+There was a singular outlier in this dataset, at $64,276.

 ### 75th Percentile NJ Boxplot
 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/75th%20Percentile%20Incomes%20NJ.png)
+For the 75th Percentile of Incomes from NJ neighborhoods, there was one outlier for the minimum average income at $51,344.
+The lower fence was $57,946, and the median was $64,604.
+The maximum of the 75th Percentile Incomes in NJ was $71,655.

 ## Excel Directions
 - [Excel Directions](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/Income%20Comparison%20Baltimore%20Data%20Excel%20Instructions.xls) for this project are embedded within this link.
 This provides a step-by-step guide on the data analysis performed in this project.